robinhilliard/eagl/README.md

 ## Acknowledgments

-- [Learn OpenGL](https://learnopengl.com) for excellent OpenGL tutorials
+- [Learn OpenGL](https://learnopengl.com) for excellent OpenGL book and tutorial code.
+If the examples helped you understand OpenGL better please consider a [donation to the author](https://www.paypal.me/learnopengl/), Joey De Vries.
 - [Wings3D](https://wings3d.com) for inspiration and helper function patterns - the name EAGL(e) is a tip of the hat to this project
 - The Erlang/OTP team for wxWidgets bindings
 - The Elixir community for inspiration and support, particularly the [Elixir Sydney/Australia User Group](https://https://elixir.sydney)